Contact Us | Search

 Project Overview

-This project is based on the hypothesis that marginal (low quality) water sources and marginal lands can be used for irrigation and production of non-conventional crops (NCC) as food for human consumption and/or forage for livestock while simultaneously conserving water quality and protecting economic benefits for households.
-Through practical and analytical experiments on selected sites within the Amu Darya River Basin, Dr. Toderich and her team will investigate economic and environmental impacts of using NCC on salt-affected lands and mineralized waters.
-These experiments, coupled with their previous results and experience studying various halophytes (salt-tolerant plants), will be integrated into biophysical models that will allow for broader-scale assessment of NCC capacity to improve marginal lands across the region.
-These experimental and modeled assessments of NCC support local decision-makers in efficient use of local resources, thus helping to improve agricultural productivity and food security of rural households in drylands, as well as helping rural populations adapt to climate change.
-The project will analyze current and future projected scenarios of water availability in the region, at the same time investigating possible options for reducing water and land stress.
-The researchers will assess current and future water policy in the region under impact of the utilization of NCC and use of mineralized waters in creating forage for cattle breeding.
+This project was based on the hypothesis that marginal (low quality) water sources and marginal lands can be used for irrigation and production of non-conventional crops (NCC) as food for human consumption and/or forage for livestock while simultaneously conserving water quality and protecting economic benefits for households.
+Through practical and analytical experiments on selected sites within the Amu Darya River Basin, Dr. Toderich and her team investigated economic and environmental impacts of using NCC on salt-affected lands and mineralized waters.
+These experiments, coupled with their previous results and experience studying various halophytes (salt-tolerant plants), were integrated into biophysical models that will allow for broader-scale assessment of NCC capacity to improve marginal lands across the region.
+The project analyzed current and future projected scenarios of water availability in the region, at the same time investigating possible options for reducing water and land stress.
+The researchers assessed current and future water policy in the region under the impact of the utilization of NCC and use of mineralized waters in creating forage for cattle breeding.
 Such analysis can show the potential of marginal resources as an important link in creating a full cycle of environmentally friendly and economically beneficial scenarios of community development in arid and semi-arid regions.

 4-407 Saraygul Village Visit